 Chartroom will output numeric data in the hidden cells to the right.

 Chartroom does not automatically provide totals and ranking for secondary scores.
+Use a custom sheet like the NZIB Trans Tasman.

 Chartroom is very tolerant of draws.
 If you enter a draw Chartroom will likely accept it.
 In pool play a draw is worth half a win, and in lives play both opponents lose half a life.